mudoki/dde-interop-standards/README.md

-with their standards body and process status, organised by four interoperability layers (Technical, Semantic, Legal, Organisational) defined in the [European Interoperability Framework](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=COM:2017:134:FIN). across the four interoperability layers
+with their standards body and process status, organised by four interoperability layers (Technical, Semantic, Legal, Organisational) defined in the [European Interoperability Framework](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=COM:2017:134:FIN).
-(Technical, Semantic, Legal, Organisational) of the European Interoperability Framework.
 "RF" = royalty-free.
 "RDF-native" indicates whether the standard plugs directly into the Semantic Web stack or requires bridging.